akifozgur/akifozgur/README.md

 - 🔭 I'm currently student at Hacettepe University
 - 👯 I’m looking to collaborate Machine Learning and Deep Learning Projects
 - 💬 Ask me about Programming or Machine Learning
 - 📫 I am also a technical writer at Medium
--  📰 Articles:
 	-	[My All Writings](https://medium.com/@ozgurmehmetakif)

 <p>Connect with me on